Pro Cyclist Power Output: Train Like a Tour de France Rider & Raise FTP

 With the growing popularity of Strava over recent years, many professional cyclists have taken to uploading their training data to the platform.
-We can now peek behind the scenes at what it takes to be a professional cyclist, how they train, and just how insane pro cyclist power output can be!
+We can now peek behind the scenes at what it takes to be a professional cyclist, how they train, and just how insane pro cyclist power output and FTP can be!

 While it may not seem like it, pro cyclists are human, just like you and me.
-Just like pro cyclists, we can train our bodies to adapt and get faster; we might not have pro cyclist Watts, but we can still apply the general principles of a pro cyclist’s training to our own.
+Just like pro cyclists, we can train our bodies to adapt and get faster; we might not have pro cyclist Watts, but we can still apply the general principles of a pro cyclist’s training plan to our own.

 Most professional cyclist’s training these days is overseen by well-renowned coaches and so there’s a lot we can learn from delving into their training data.
 So, just how does a pro cyclist get ready for the toughest races in the world and how can you use their training ideologies to get fast yourself and increase average Watts for cycling?